Golf NIL Movement: John Daly II, Kihei Akina validate NIL stock on pro stage

 Several recent movers in the Golf NIL College Women’s Rankings will tee it up at this year’s Augusta National Women’s Amateur, including Anna Davis (No. 7), Kelly Xu (No. 9), and Andie Smith (No. 14).

-Also in the field: Prim Prachnakorn, who moves up to No. 10 on the Golf NIL High School Girls boards.
+Also in the field: Prim Prachnakorn, who moves to No. 10 on the Golf NIL High School Girls list.

 Averaging over one million viewers during the Saturday final round, the ANWA is amateur golf's most-watched event, played at Augusta National on the front end of Masters week.